myror-co/help-center/content/featured-images/index.md

 ![settings featured images](./settings.png)

+> Note it will take up to 60sec for your changes to reflect on your live website.
+If you don't see the changes after one minute, kindly empty your cache and refresh the page

 ### Naming and location of editable images

 Here is a list of images that are editable in every templates: